code-shambles/webconfhub/README.md

 - Clone this repo
 - `cd` into it and run `yarn` or `npm install`
-- Copy `src/config.example.js` to `src/config/config.js` and edit to it your needs
+- Copy config files from `src/config/example/` to `src/config/` and edit them to your needs
 - Run `yarn serve` or `npm run serve` for the **WebPack dev server**
 - Run `yarn build` or `npm run build` for the production build